Tutorial Gateway

 }

 Here, the expression returns a boolean value.
 When the expression returns true, the Control enters into the block, and its statements will execute.
-Once the statements in the block get executed, the Control again returns to the condition.
+Once the statements in the block are executed, the Control returns to the condition.

 This process gets continued until the condition returns false.
-Once the Boolean expression returns false, the C# Control skips the block of code in the while loop.
+Once the Boolean expression returns false, the C# Control skips the code block in the while loop.
 It starts executing the statements after the closing brace.

-While writing statements inside the block, we should make sure to update variables associated with the expression so that the loop gets ended when we want to, to avoid keeping on iterating inside the loop infinitely.
+While writing statements inside the block, we should make sure to update variables associated with the expression so that the loop gets ended when we want to, to avoid keeping on iterating inside it infinitely.

 C# While loop Example